Kunyang Chhish: Climbing history

-The first climbing attempt on Khunyang Chhish was made in 1962 but the climb was aborted after an avalanche on 18 July killed two climbers, Major James Mills and Captain M. R. F. Jones.
+The first attempt to climb Khunyang Chhish was made in 1962 but the climb was aborted after an avalanche on 18 July killed two climbers, Major James Mills and Captain M. R. F. Jones, at about 20000 ft on the south ridge.
 Their bodies were never recovered.

 The next attempt was in 1965 by a Japanese party mainly consisting of the University of Tokyo members.
-They chose the south ridge of Kunyang Chhish, but another climber Takeo Nakamura died after the collapse of a narrow ridge at 7200 m.
+They also chose the south ridge of Kunyang Chhish, but another climber Takeo Nakamura died after the collapse of a narrow ridge at 7200 m.

 The first ascent was accomplished by a Polish team led by Andrzej Zawada in 1971.
-They climbed a long route up the South Ridge of the peak from the Pumari Chhish Glacier.
+They climbed a more direct, but nonetheless lengthy, route up the South Ridge of the peak from the Pumari Chhish Glacier.
 However, one of their members, Jan Franczuk, was killed in a crevasse accident.

-The second, and only other recorded ascent, climbed the Northwest Spur to the North Ridge.
-Two British climbers, Mark Lowe and Keith Milne, completed this route on July 11, 1988.
+The second, and only other recorded ascent, was by two British climbers, Mark Lowe and Keith Milne, who climbed the Northwest Spur to the North Ridge and completed this route on July 11, 1988.
 The route had first been attempted in 1980, and had been attempted again in 1981, 1982 and 1987.

 The Himalayan Index lists three recent attempts on this peak, in 2000 and 2003.
+With just six known ascents and at least five confirmed deaths during attempts, the mountain has one of the steepest fatality rates in the Karakoram.

-After four failed expeditions, starting in 2003, the East summit was first ascended in July 2013 by an Austrian/Swiss team over the South Wall.
+After four failed expeditions, starting in 2003, the East Summit was first ascended in July 2013 by an Austrian/Swiss team over the South Wall.
+This ascent was nominated as one of the five finalists for the 2014 Piolet d'Or.

+Kunyang Chhish North

+In 1979 Kohei Echizenya led a Japanese expedition from Hokkaido University which made the first ascent of the north ridge of Kunyang Chhish (7108 m).
+Base Camp was established on June 17 at 14,300 ft on the Kunyang Glacier.
+They followed the same route as the expedition to Pumari Chhish as far as the north col. Three camps were set up on the north ridge, the highest being Camp IV at 22,000 ft.
+On July 11 all eight climbers reached the summit.